 When adding adapters, you might need to manually set a variety of switches on the adapters.
 These switches control the assignment of computer resources such as interrupt request (IRQ) lines, direct memory access (DMA) channels, and memory address ranges.
 Determining how to set switches for (or configuring) these resources can be complex.
-A better method of configuring adapters and devices called Plug and Play is used on your computer to make expansion an easier task.
+A better method of configuring adapters and devices is used on your computer to make expansion an easier task.